Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/international-shared-support/handout.md

 * cross-country research value
 * language-access and accessibility relevance
 * readiness for multi-institution collaboration
-* demand for stable stewardship over time
+* demand for stable support over time

 Brazil remains especially important because of active educational use, but the broader network across Mexico, South Korea, and other regions strengthens the case that this is global infrastructure rather than a local or isolated project.